marykdb/maryk/documentation/properties/enum.md

 )
 ```

-## Byte representation
+## Storage Byte representation
-The enum short value as two bytes.
-They are encoded in an unsigned way.
+The enum index value as two bytes.
+It is encoded as unsigned short.

+## Transport Byte representation
+The enum index value as a VarInt.

 ## String representation
 Name of the Enum.